shendurelab/LACHESIS/README.md

 - gcc, the C++ compiler ([http://gcc.gnu.org/](http://gcc.gnu.org/))
 - The zlib compression library ([http://www.zlib.net/](http://www.zlib.net/))
 - The boost C++ libraries ([http://www.boost.org/](http://www.boost.org/))
-- The SAMtools toolkit for handling SAM/BAM files ([http://samtools.sourceforge.net/](http://samtools.sourceforge.net/))
+- The SAMtools toolkit for handling SAM/BAM files ([http://samtools.sourceforge.net/](http://samtools.sourceforge.net/)) (make sure to use version 0.1.19 or older)

 Note that LACHESIS requires a minimum stack size of 10MB (check with ulimit -s).
 If your system uses 8MB (e.g. Fedora or Ubuntu), you will need to increase the stack size (ulimit -s 10240).